llulai/machine-learning/projects/smartcab/smartcab.md

 - *Would you say that the Q-Learner results show that your driving agent successfully learned an appropriate policy?*
 - *Are you satisfied with the safety and reliability ratings of the *Smartcab*?*

 **Answer:** First of all we can see that this agent learns for a much longer timeframe, and the 20 iterations that it performed before are not nearly enough to learn a good policy.
+As it can be inferred from the exploration-learning factor graph, the decaying function used for epsilon is e = 1/t.
 We can see that after around 500 iterations it has a pretty good policy, after we have some spikes, probably cause it is visiting unseen states.
-We can also notice that the average reward converges towards two, which means that the policy is consistent.
+We can also notice that the average reward converges towards two, which means that the policy is consistent, the tolerance rate used was 0.00005 wich ends up in about 1,000 training trials.
 We can also understand that its rate of reliability is quite high, although it still fairly unstable.
 Finally we can say that it is a good smartcab, it doesn't commit any traffic violation and the reliability is quite high.

 ### Define an Optimal Policy